 We’ve added three new columns to the front of the magazine.
 “Dime Stories” is a wide-ranging column from the well-known local visual artist Tony Fitzpatrick.
 “Checkerboard City” focuses on alternative transportation issues written by one of the city’s top experts on such matters, John Greenfield.
 And “Thought Police” marks the return of our award-winning media columnist Hildy Johnson, with a beat broadened to incorporate advertising and culture in general into his search for understanding the ways in which our ideas about the world around us are formed.

-Our digital platforms continue to get more robust.
+Our digital platforms implementing the best digital strategies continue to get more robust everyday.
 We’re consistently reaching more than 60,000 unique visitors a month.
 Our social platforms—email newsletter, Facebook and Twitter—have passed the 5,300 folks-reached number, up substantially since we started tracking them last summer.

 We published our first book, “Newcity’s Best of Chicago 2012,” as an e-book from Agate Digital.
 More information about that can be found here.